huggingface/diffusers/docs/source/en/using-diffusers/controlnet.md

 <Tip>

 Check out Section 3.5 of the [ControlNet](https://huggingface.co/papers/2302.05543) paper for a list of ControlNet implementations of various conditioning inputs.
-You can find all available ControlNet conditioned models on [lllyasviel](https://huggingface.co/lllyasviel)'s Hub profile.
+You can find the official Stable Diffusion ControlNet conditioned models on [lllyasviel](https://huggingface.co/lllyasviel)'s Hub profile, and more [community-trained](https://huggingface.co/models?other=stable-diffusion&other=controlnet) ones on the Hub.

+For Stable Diffusion XL (SDXL) ControlNet models, you can find them on the 🤗 [Diffusers](https://huggingface.co/diffusers) Hub organization, or you can browse [community-trained](https://huggingface.co/models?other=stable-diffusion-xl&other=controlnet) ones on the Hub.

 </Tip>